With a stable economy, high standard of living and beautiful environment, the Cayman Islands is also an ideal place for you to own property.

 On this page you should find information and links to important information you will need to know about buying a home or commercial property in the Cayman Islands.

-Demand for housing in 2023 has come from new residents moving to Cayman.
-We estimate that approximately 13 new residents move to Cayman a day.
-They are primarily moving here to work in family offices, banks and in legal services, but many are also coming to work in construction – there are four hotels either being built or about to be built, plus everywhere you look, new apartments and houses are going up.
-There are also the traditional vacation home buyers who, having visited as tourists, fell in love with Cayman and bought property.
+Still, demand for housing is still high (hence the robust prices in spite of the high cost of borrowing), and has come from new residents moving to Cayman.
+They are primarily moving here to work in family offices, banks and in legal services, but many are also coming to work in construction and hospitality – there are three new hotels being built and everywhere you look, new apartments and houses are going up.
+There are also the traditional vacation home buyers who, having visited as tourists, fell in love with Cayman and bought property, which will continue to happen.

-After a seasonal summer lull and winter dip, which is typical, and aided this time by global economic tides which quell peaks in Cayman's market but don't materially change it, there is a somewhat speculative approach to Cayman's property landscape in early 2024.
-CIREBA currently has over 1500+ properties listed for sale at the moment.
+After a winter dip, which is typical, and aided this time by global economic tides which quell peaks in Cayman's market but don't materially change it, there is a somewhat speculative approach to Cayman's property landscape in early 2025.

-While lending rates might not dive dramatically in the next year, they remain comfortably anchored compared to historical highs.
-This stability, with projected year-end rates hovering around 7.5%, signals a resilient market weathering external storms.
+While lending rates might not dive dramatically in the coming year, they remain anchored compared to historical highs.
+With projected year-end rates hovering around 7%, this signals a resilient market weathering external storms.
 It's a case of watch, wait and consider safety first.
+However, with a lot of global uncertainty in the political realm in the first few months of 2025, it's very hard to pin down an accurate interest rate forecast.

 That being said, luxury condos and villas continue to dance to the tune of international demand and limited inventory, maintaining their unwavering allure within in that bracket and listed on CIREBA for several millions of dollars.
 Even with that price tag, they are all too tempting for cash buyers and as result, they form a consistently robust sector of the market, and one that will always have the ability to part a high net-worth client from their moolah.
 At the same time, as one moves down the ladder just one step to mid-level homes, interest rates are still going to dictate how much potential buyers are prepared to borrow to make their dreams come true.

 The Cayman Islands' inherent attraction – from its enviable lifestyle and investment opportunities to its tax neutrality and thriving job market – continues to draw individuals and businesses.
 And, coupled with the Islands' removal from the internationally-recognised anti-money laundering 'Grey List' late in 2023, foreign investors will have more confidence in the safety of potential future investments here.
 Not that they weren't safe before, but appearances are everything.
 However, a sticking point comes between increasing demand and the sluggish pace of new housing development.
-The absence of a national development plan and bureaucratic hurdles in planning approvals are contributing to a decline in new listings and overall inventory levels.
+The absence of a new national development plan (the current one is from 1997), and bureaucratic hurdles in planning approvals are contributing to a decline in new listings and overall inventory levels.
+In addition, the General Election of 2025, with a sizeable slate of politically inexperienced candidates, suggests that a new, completed national development plan is once again some years off.
 Although, for those in favour of slowing things down before Cayman becomes over-developed, with infrastructure sorely lacking to service the needs of current residents let alone future ones, this is a good thing.

 Real Estate Legal Overviewkeyboard_arrow_right